20 Things Professional Organizers Would Never Do in Their Own Homes

 “I never buy anything unless I know where it’s going to live in my home,” says Standolyn Robertson, certified professional organizer and owner of Things in Place.
 This goes for everything from that new juicer you want to that sweater you’ve been eyeing.
 This rule of thumb will help you “buy one, let go of one” and avoid the problem of having something new and nowhere to store it.
 Learn these things you can organize in 30 minutes or less.

 They don’t make a mess in the pantry

 If you buy in bulk, take the individual items out of the giant bag.
 “Never leave bulk items, such as protein bars and snack foods, in large packages,” advises Laura Leist, author of Eliminate Chaos: The 10-Step Process to Organize Your Home & Life.
 She places often-used items into bins in the pantry for easy access.
-That said, these are the things you should never buy in bulk.
+Check out these other pantry organization tips you’ll wish you knew before.